mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "You thirsty, Linyu?"

-  Thi didn't answer, but sent a scowl of distrust hae way.
-Pomri's arm receded and thi re-placed the screw stopper.
+  Thi didn't answer, but threw back a scowl of distrust with hae eyes.

-  "Your funeral," thi said.

-  Melna placed her hand on the kaln's shoulder and said, "Don't worry about Pomri.
-We bicker like this all the time."

-  Hae look of disapproval was unbreaking, but hae gaze was diverted back to the road ahead.
+  Pomri's hand receded and twisted the vessel closed.
+"Your pride will be your death," thi said.
+Linyu's gaze had already diverted back toward the road.

+  A soft hand rested on Linyu's shoulder, snapping hae out of hae disdain, "Hey, you ok?"

+  Thi straightened hae back and let out a gentle sigh, bringing a hand to meet hers.

+  Melna said, "Pomri might be a bit harsh, but thi means well.
+We're about Va'na to Yansha, and Shaki is still further.
+We need to keep hydrated out here."

+  She extended her own canteen to hae, and thi begrudgingly took a sip and gave it back to Melna.

+  "Laen," thi whispered.

+  "Saffa's can stay hydrated for much longer because they're from the desert.
+We'll give him some once we reach Yansha."

 <!--